simeononsecurity/simeononsecurity.ch/content/articles/the-risks-of-using-vpns-unnecessarilly/index.en.md

 ## Conclusion

 While VPNs can provide a range of benefits, using them unnecessarily can have risks.
 In a world where everything uses HTTPS, the need for a VPN is greatly reduced.
-MITM attacks are less common than they used to be, and it's essential to choose a VPN provider that you trust to protect your privacy and security online.
+MITM attacks are less common than they used to be, and you need to choose a VPN provider that you trust to protect your privacy and security online.
 For some helpful recommendations, check out this list of recommended VPN providers at [https://simeononsecurity.com/recommendations/vpns/](https://simeononsecurity.com/recommendations/vpns/).

 When deciding whether to use a VPN, consider your specific needs and circumstances.
 If you need to access geo-restricted content or protect your privacy on public Wi-Fi networks, a VPN may be beneficial.
 However, if you are just browsing the web and doing everyday activities, a VPN may not be necessary.